1. Introduction to Checkpoint Averaging

 - Explore Deep Learning, an advanced AI technique mimicking human neural networks.
 Discover its transformative impact on industries from healthcare to finance and autonomous systems.

-- What is Model Accuracy in ML?
+- What is Model Accuracy?

 - Explore model accuracy in ML: Learn how this key metric measures prediction correctness, its importance in evaluating AI performance, and why it's not always the sole indicator of a model's effectiveness.